 CG1: The course is taught in English.
 By the completion of the course, students will be able to understand and articulate the most relevant terms used in practice and academia in the field of international financial reporting in English.
 CG3: The course makes references to ethical aspects, in particular, cases of accounting fraud (such as the Enron accounting scandal) and accounting for sustainability.
 Students engage in discussions about unethical behavior that can lead to accounting misstatements and will understand how unethical behavior in accounting can lead to flawed investor decision making.
 In addition, students will discuss the growing field of accounting for sustainability and triple bottom line reporting.
 CG4: Students will develop mechanisms of problem-solving for real-life business cases in international accounting.
-As the course takes a principles-based accounting approach, students will acquire the ability to solve accounting problems independently by applying the accounting conventions and principles defined in the IFRS Conceptual Framework, such as relevance and faithful representation.
+As the course takes a principlesbased accounting approach, students will acquire the ability to solve accounting problems independently by applying the accounting conventions and principles defined in the IFRS Conceptual Framework, such as relevance and faithful representation.
 In an academic research paper, students learn to justify the selection of appropriate methods and are trained in applying the chosen methods correctly.
 Students will be coached by the instructor and receive individual feedback on their research paper after submission of the paper.
 CG5: Students are required to perform mathematical calculations and prepare and interpret financial reports, which essentially consist of quantitative information.
 CG6: Students are introduced to the changes in the accounting environment through the increasing availability and capabilities of digital systems that support corporate reporting.
-Contents/ indicative syllabus Theory, Framework, and Regulation The process of harmonization, IFRS vs. US GAAP Financial statements presentation Fixed (non-current) tangible assets Intangible assets, Goodwill, and Impairments Accounting for leases Sustainability accounting (Triple Bottom Line, Global Reporting Initiative GRI) Integrated Reporting (<ir>)</ir> Further exemplary topics to be covered in the course are: Provisions, contingent liabilities, and contingent assets Financial instruments, financial derivatives Teaching and learning methodology The general topics and an overview will be presented by the instructor.
-Case studies will deepen understanding.
+Contents/ 1.
+Theory, Framework, and Regulation indicative syllabus 2.
+The process of harmonization, IFRS vs. US GAAP 3.
+Financial statements presentation 4.
+Fixed (non-current) tangible assets 5.
+Intangible assets, Goodwill, and Impairments 6.
+Accounting for leases 7.
+Sustainability accounting (Triple Bottom Line, Global Reporting Initiative 8.
+Integrated Reporting (<IR>), the ISSB and recent developments in the EU Further exemplary topics to be covered in the course are: 9.
+Provisions, contingent liabilities, and contingent assets 10.
+Financial instruments, financial derivatives learning methodology studies will deepen understanding.
 Students will work in parallel (in groups) on current issues in corporate reporting and prepare a presentation and a research paper according to scientific standards.
 The student work is coached by the instructor.
 Students will present the results of their work and discuss them in class.
 The instructor provides individual feedback, both on the presentation and the research paper.
 Miscellaneous The course contributes to the profile in Finance.
 Guest workshop by an expert working in the industry.
 Indicative reading list Alexander, B. & Jorissen, A. & Hoogendoorn, et al. (2023).
 International Financial Reporting and Analysis (9th ed.).
 Boston: Cengage.
 Coenenberg, A. G. & Haller, A. & Schultze, W. (2021).
 Jahresabschluss und Jahresabschlussanalyse (26th ed.).
 Stuttgart: Schäffer-Pöschel.
 Collins, B. & McKeith, J. (2013).
 Financial Accounting and Reporting (2 nd ed.).
 London: McGraw-Hill.
 Kieso, D. & Weygandt, J. & Warfield, T. (2020).
 Intermediate Accounting (4 th ed.)
 IFRS edition.
 New Jersey: John Wiley & Sons.
-PKF International (2022).
-Wiley 2022 Interpretation and Application of IFRS Standards.
+PKF International (2023).
+Wiley 2023 Interpretation and Application of IFRS Standards.
 New Jersey: Wiley.
 KPMG (2010).
 IFRSs: A Visual Approach (4th ed.).
 London: Palgrave Macmillan.
 Rimmel, G. (ed.)
 (2020).
 Accounting for Sustainability.
 London and New York: Routledge.
 Additional reading material from business newspapers, periodicals, and academic journals will be provided during the course.